DFE-Digital/infrastructure-cognitive-search/README.md

 - Two implementations of ```ILogicalOperator``` - ```AndLogicalOperator```, ```OrLogicalOperator``` that determine how the filters are combined if more than one filter field is used
 These interfaces can be extended with your own custom implementations to add more filter expressions and logical operators as needed.

-Search filter services are an optional add-on to the simple search functionality that facilitate the constuction of the filter expressions used by the Azure AI search API.
 To use the filter services, you must configure the filter fields and their settings in appsettings.
 For example, the following appsettings show a filter field ```PHASEOFEDUCATION``` specified to use the odata ```Search.in``` expression when filter values are applied to this field.
 ```json
 {
   "FilterKeyToFilterExpressionMapOptions": {